Domesday Book: Content and organisation

 In some counties, one or more principal boroughs formed the subject of a separate section.
-A few have separate lists of disputed titles to land, called clamores (claims).
+A few have separate lists of disputed titles to land called clamores (claims).
 The equivalent sections in Little Domesday are called Inuasiones (annexations).

 In total, 268,984 people are tallied in the Domesday Book, each of whom was the head of a household.
 Some households, such as urban dwellers, were excluded from the count, but the exact parameters remain a subject of historical debate.
-Postan for instance contends that these may not represent all rural households, but only full peasant tenancies, thus excluding landless men and some subtenants (potentially a third of the country's population).
-Darby, when factoring in the excluded households and using various different criteria for those excluded (as well as varying sizes for the average household), concludes that the 268,984 households listed most likely indicate a total English population between 1.2 and 1.6 million.
+Sir Michael Postan, for instance, contends that these may not represent all rural households, but only full peasant tenancies, thus excluding landless men and some subtenants (potentially a third of the country's population).
+H. C. Darby, when factoring in the excluded households and using various different criteria for those excluded (as well as varying sizes for the average household), concludes that the 268,984 households listed most likely indicate a total English population between 1.2 and 1.6 million.

 Domesday names a total of 13,418 places.
-Apart from the wholly rural portions, which constitute its bulk, Domesday contains entries of interest concerning most of the towns, which were probably made because of their bearing on the fiscal rights of the crown therein.
-These include fragments of custumals (older customary agreements), records of the military service due, of markets, mints, and so forth.
+Apart from the wholly rural portions, which constitute its bulk, Domesday contains entries of interest concerning most towns, which were probably made because of their bearing on the fiscal rights of the crown therein.
+These include fragments of custumals (older customary agreements), records of the military service due, markets, mints, and so forth.
 From the towns, from the counties as wholes, and from many of its ancient lordships, the crown was entitled to archaic dues in kind, such as honey.

 The Domesday Book lists 5,624 mills in the country, which is considered a low estimate since the book is incomplete.
 For comparison, fewer than 100 mills were recorded in the country a century earlier.
-Duby indicates this means a mill for every forty-six peasant households and implies a great increase in the consumption of baked bread in place of boiled and unground porridge.
-The book also lists 28,000 slaves, a smaller number than had been enumerated in 1066.
+Georges Duby indicates this means a mill for every 46 peasant households and implies a great increase in the consumption of baked bread in place of boiled and unground porridge.
+The book also lists 28,000 slaves, a smaller number than was enumerated in 1066.

-In the Domesday Book, scribes' orthography was heavily geared towards French, most lacking k and w, regulated forms for sounds /ð/ and /θ/ and ending many hard consonant words with e as they were accustomed to do with most dialects of French at the time.
+In the Domesday Book, scribes' orthography was heavily geared towards French, most lacking k and w, regulated forms for sounds /ð/ and /θ/ and ending many hard consonant words with ⟨e⟩ as they were accustomed to do with most dialects of French at the time.

 Similar works

 In a parallel development, around 1100, the Normans in southern Italy completed their Catalogus Baronum based on Domesday Book.
-The original manuscript was destroyed in the Second World War, but printed copies survive.
+The original manuscript was destroyed in the Second World War, but the text survives in printed editions.